-Remember, unless an assignment or circumstances calls for email or electronic support, we need to meet in person for extra help.
-Also, if emailing quick questions, please keep in mind that teachers and students keep very different hours - responses to email questions may not happen the same evening, and I may even choose to wait until we meet in person to address questions.
+Also, if emailing quick questions, please keep in mind that teachers and students keep very different hours - my responses to email questions may not happen the same evening given this difference.

-Make an effort to limit the number of absences or tardiness from class, as what we do together is often not reproducible.
 When you miss class for any reason, be responsible for obtaining missed handouts, assignments, and notes from the class; the completion of make-up work is in your hands.
-Always start with Canvas, and then work with friends and/or me.
-In short, be as prepared as possible when returning to class.
-If you miss a deadline for an assignment, the missed deadline will be reflected in the engagement score.
+Always start with Canvas, and then work with friends and/or Mr. Reidy.
+In short, be as prepared as possible when returning to class and proactively communicate to address questions or what may be due.
+If you miss a deadline for a project or assignment, the missed deadline will be reflected in the Approach Outcome.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.